gcla/termshark/docs/UserGuide.md

   -v, --version                                              Show version information.

 Arguments:
-  FilterOrFile:                                              Filter (capture for iface, display for pcap), or pcap file to read.
+  FilterOrPcap:                                              Filter (capture for iface, display for pcap), or pcap to read.

 If --pass-thru is true (or auto, and stdout is not a tty), tshark will be executed with the supplied command-line flags.
 You can provide